-The activities in this field will concentrate on the implementation of integrated projects for waste management at national and regional levels through a hierarchical allocation of investments in accordance with the established priorities: prevention, selective collection, recycling and re-use, treatment and elimination.
+The activities in this field will concentrate on the implementation of integrated projects for waste management at national and regional levels through a hierarchical allocation of investments in accordance with the established priorities: prevention, selective collection, re-use and recycling, treatment and elimination.
 Integrated management programmes will be expanded progressively to rural areas by setting up collection services and eliminating the unregulated landfills.